venkyr91193/Mystery-Challenge/src/challenge/solution.md

 Analysing the files this_is_a_test_0.csv to this_is_a_test_20.csv gave me similar results from the top view except the angle of view was shifed by 90 deg for each file.

 The results obtained from the file gwlq.csv for each separate disks, say example for z = 0 to z = 23 closely resembeled the constellations.
-Althought it was totally not equal since there was lot of noise to be filtered out.
+Althought it was totally not accurate since there was lot of noise to be filtered out.